 What happened next: This was not the first or the last time Mourinho has criticised Shaw, but this was perhaps the most stinging.
 The were signs of improvement at one stage, but it never really got going, did it?

 Paul Pogba – Pretty much all the time

 What Mourinho said: Well, where to start?
 We pulled together this timeline of Pogba and Mourinho’s turbulent relationship at the start of his final season at Old Trafford, which ended with the manager claiming he had never been happier with the midfielder.
 A month later, Mourinho stripped Pogba of the vice-captaincy.

-What happened next: Mourinho failed to get the best out of Pogba and ultimately paid the price by losing his job, although it doesn’t seem like the Frenchman has a long-term future at Old Trafford either.
+What happened next: Mourinho failed to get the best out of Pogba and ultimately paid the price by losing his job.

 What Mourinho said: “I cannot say that he is injured because in five minutes we start the training session that maybe you go to the stands and you can watch it.
 ‘And he’s going to be training normally.
 So I cannot say that he’s injured.
 I can say that yesterday he told me he was not feeling in conditions to play the game.”

 What happened next: Three days later, Mourinho praised Ndombele for an “absolutely phenomenal” performance in a 2-2 draw with Norwich City.
 Once another three days had passed, Mourinho was taking another swipe at the midfielder’s durability: “He’s always injured.
 He’s injured, he’s not injured, he plays one match.
 This is the same since the beginning of the season.”